Govindest/Canvas-Multi-Upload/README.md

 # Canvas Automation Script README

+Website Version

+This allows you to automate the creating of assignments

+To edit, download the code, and now play around with!

+Prequisites are down below

+One more thing, I have made it very easy to implement changes through the HTML, PLEASE USE IT :)

+Colab Version
 ## How to Use

 This Python script allows you to automate the process of creating assignments and announcements in multiple courses on Canvas.